Looming Mideast peace deal amounts to Netanyahu-Trump pact, experts say

 "The Palestinians were not consulted.
 It's a dictate of take it or leave it," he said.

 "Popes used to give indulgences to forgive sinners until they got to purgatory.
-Now Trump is absolving Israel for occupation," Mekelberg added, addressing widespread speculation that Washington will give Israel the green light to annex parts of the occupied West Bank that it captured from Jordan during the 1967 Six-Day War.
+Now Trump is absolving Israel for occupation," Mekelberg added, addressing widespread speculation that Washington will give Israel the green light to annex parts of the occupied West Bank that it captured from Jordan in 1967 in the Six-Day War.

-More than half a century later, the West Bank is home to almost 3 million Palestinians, as well as more than 400,000 Israelis, and is territory that Palestinians hope will form a significant part of their future state.
+More than half a century later, the West Bank is home to almost 3 million Palestinians who hope it will form a significant part of a future state.
+More than 400,000 Israelis also live there.

-For Mekelberg, and other analysts, the so-called "deal of the century" should be understood as two friends lending each other a hand at a sensitive time in their political careers.
+For Mekelberg and other analysts the deal should be understood as two friends lending each other a hand at a sensitive time in their political careers.

-Trump is currently embroiled in impeachment proceedings, in November Netanyahu was indicted on charges of bribery, fraud and breach of trust; both leaders are campaigning for looming elections that will decide their political fate.
+Trump is currently embroiled in impeachment proceedings, and in November Netanyahu was indicted on charges of bribery, fraud and breach of trust; both are campaigning in elections that will decide their political fate.

 "Trump and Netanyahu care more about electoral politics at home and less about real peace with the Palestinians," said Fawaz Gerges, a professor of international relations at the London School of Economics and Political Science.